hedy-hui/hedy-hui-pui-hw/final-project/README.md

 Prototype 2 differed from Prototype 1 in terms of the navigation bar.
 Prototype 2 has a left-side navigation bar, and users found that the black color was visually overpowering and created a sense of division across the pages.
 While the sidebar placement of the logo and navigation tabs was unique, participants noted that the tabs were difficult to read due to their 90-degree rotation, which made navigation less intuitive.
 This layout was also seen as less cohesive overall, as the bold sidebar color contrasted sharply with the rest of the page content.
 Users expressed a preference for the design of prototype 1 as it feels more unified and offers easier readability in navigation.

 ## Usability Test
-The usability test provided valuable insights into both prototypes.

 In Prototype 1, users appreciated the Landing Page for its readable structure, clear focus on my name, and visually engaging project images.
 However, they suggested clarifying project titles for better understanding and making images clickable to improve navigation.
 Hence, for the final design, I clarified project titles and made images clickable, allowing users to explore projects more intuitively.

 On the Project Page, the navigation bar and the emphasis on the "How might we" statement were positively received.
 Users recommended increasing the margins to prevent crowding.
 Therefore, I adjusted the margins from 100px to 200px across all pages, so as to improve readability for users.